Managing high blood pressure with chronic kidney disease stages 1-4

 High blood pressure and your kidneys

-Over time high blood pressure damages your blood vessels and reduces blood supply to your organs, including your kidneys.
+Over time, high blood pressure damages your blood vessels and reduces blood supply to your organs, including your kidneys.
 This causes your kidneys not to function as well and makes it hard for them to remove waste and extra fluid from your blood.

 Checking your blood pressure